koltyakov/sppull/README.md

 ##### Options:
 - `spRootFolder` - root folder in SharePoint to pull from, string, required
 - `dlRootFolder` - local root folder where files and folders will be saved to, string, required
+- `spBaseFolder` - base folder path which is omitted then saving files locally, string, optional
 - `recursive` - to pull all files and folders recursively, boolean, optional, default is `true`
 - `ignoreEmptyFolders` - to ignore local creation of SharePoint empty folders, optional, default is `true`
 - `foderStructureOnly` - to ignore files, recreate only folders' structure, optional, default is `false`